HonorarPlus/cefpython/api/RequestHandler.md

 special behavior.

 Called on the UI thread to handle requests for URLs with an invalid SSL certificate.
-Return true and call CefRequestCallback::Continue() either in this method or at a later time to continue or cancel the request.
+Return true and call CefCallback::Continue() either in this method or at a later time to continue or cancel the request.
 Return false to cancel the request immediately.
-If CefSettings.ignore_certificate_errors is set all invalid certificates will be accepted without calling this method.

-The `RequestCallback` object methods:
+The `CefCallback` object methods:
   * void Continue(bool allow)
   * void Cancel()